LimWenLiang/Assignment-3/README.md

 4. Insert your string inside chat box with your Telegram Bot.<br/>
 ![output](images/UserManual_2.PNG)<br/><br/>

-5. Press 'Enter', output will be display in few second.
+5. Press 'Enter' button, output will be display in few second.

 ## Result/Output (Screenshot the telegram bots)